fengaogao/RAIE/README.md

 In this work, we aim to make continual recommendation updates more stable and scalable by moving from global fine-tuning to region-level editing.
 We propose Region-Aware Incremental Editing (RAIE), which freezes the backbone and updates semantically coherent regions with dedicated LoRA adapters for confident routing and precise adaptation.

 ## 2. Environment Requirement
-Below are the key packages used across the RAIE codebase with versions from your environment:
+Below are the key packages used across the RAIE codebase with versions from our environment:

 - Python 3.9.23
 - torch 2.8.0